mjohndus/adminer/README.md

   If not specified, only the default theme without color variants will be included.
 The `+` character can be used as a wildcard in the theme name.
 - `config-file.json` is a path to the custom JSON configuration file.
-It contains a class with [the same parameters](#configuration) that can be configured in Adminer constructor.
+It contains a class with [the same parameters](#configuration) that can be configured in Admin constructor.

 If the theme name contains a postfix with one of the supported color variants (-green, -red), the corresponding favicons will be included automatically.